PTsolvers/Chmy.jl/docs/src/getting_started/introduction.md

 arch = Arch(backend)
 ```

 If a different backend is desired, one needs to load the relevant package accordingly.
-For example, if Nvidia or AMD GPUs are available, one can comment out `using CUDA`, `using AMDGPU` or `using Metal` and make sure to use `arch = Arch(CUDABackend())`, `arch = Arch(ROCBackend())` or `arch = Arch(MetalBackend())`, respectively, when selecting the architecture.
 For further information about executing on a single-device or multi-device architecture, see the documentation section for [Architectures](../concepts/architectures.md).

 !!! warning "Metal backend"
     Metal backend restricts floating point arithmetic precision of computations to `Float32` or lower.
 In Chmy, this can be achieved by initialising the grid object using `Float32` (`f0`) elements in the `origin` and `extent` tuples.